 iii.
 Long Term Loan: It is repayable in more than three years.

-B) Cash Credit: For running the business, borrower needs working capital for meet day to day expenses, Stock and book debt.
-It refers to credit facility in which borrower can borrow any time with in the agreed limit for certain period for their working capital need.
+B) Cash Credit: For running the business, a borrower needs working capital to meet day-to-day expenses, Stock, and book debt.
+It refers to a credit facility in which borrowers can borrow any time within the agreed limit for a certain period for their working capital need.
 It is a running account facility where credit and debit both are permitted.
-It secured by way of Hypothecation of Stock (goods), Debtors (Book Debts) and all other current Assets of the business generated during the course of business.
+It is secured by way of Hypothecation of Stock (goods), Debtors (Book Debts), and all other current Assets of the business generated during the business.
 Cash credit can also be secured by way of mortgage of immovable properties (as collateral security).

-C) Over Draft: An overdraft allows a current account holder to withdraw in excess of their credit balance up to a sanctioned limit.
-Overdraft may be permitted without any security as 'clean overdraft’ for temporary periods to enable the borrower to tide over some emergent financial difficulty.
-‘Secured overdraft’ facility is secured by way of Mortgage of immovable properties and pledge of F.D., Bonds, Shares securities, Gold & silver and all other current assets of the business generated during the course of business.
+C) Over Draft: An overdraft allows a current account holder to withdraw more than their credit balance up to a sanctioned limit.
+An overdraft may be permitted without any security as a ‘clean overdraft’ for temporary periods to enable the borrower to tide over some emergent financial difficulty.
+‘Secured overdraft’ facility is secured by way of Mortgage of immovable properties and pledge of F.D., Bonds, Shares securities, Gold & silver and all other current assets of the business generated during the business.

-E) Bridge Loan: Loans given to businesses who might be in need of instant cash flow to finance a project.
+E) Bridge Loan: Loans given to businesses that might need instant cash flow to finance a project.
 Bridge loans are normally obtained while the borrower is waiting for long-term financing to go through.
 These loans are repaid out of the amount of term loan sanctioned or the fund raised in the capital market.

-F) Composite Loans: It is a loan which is granted for both buying capital assets and to meet working capital requirements.
-Composite Loans are usually given to a MSME Unit, cottage industry, artisan, farmers etc.
+F) Composite Loans: It is a loan that is granted for both buying capital assets and meeting working capital requirements.
+Composite Loans are usually given to an MSME Unit, cottage industry, artisan, farmers, etc.

-G) Retail Loan: Retail loans are those loans which are given by the banks to meet personal needs, retail loans are smaller in size as compared to corporate loans.
-Home loan, Vehicle loan, Education loan, personal loan, Vacation purpose, medical purpose etc are categorized as retail loan.
+G) Retail Loan: Retail loans are those loans that are given by the banks to meet personal needs, retail loans are smaller in size as compared to corporate loans.
+Home loans, Vehicle loans, Education loans, personal loans, Vacation purposes, medical purposes, etc are categorized as retail loans.

 I) Export Finance: Banks grant export credit on very liberal terms to meet all the financial requirements of exporters.
-The bank credit for exports can broadly be divided in two groups as under:
+The bank credit for exports can broadly be divided into two groups as under:

-ii) Post-Shipment Finance: Post shipment credit is a working capital facility granted by a bank to the exporter of goods/services from date of extending credit after shipment of goods/rendering of services to the date of realization of export proceeds.
-As per the extent instructions, the maximum period prescribed for realization of export proceeds is 12 month from date of shipment.
+ii) Post-Shipment Finance: Post shipment credit is a working capital facility granted by a bank to the exporter of goods/services from the date of extending credit after shipment of goods/rendering of services to the date of realization of export proceeds.
+As per the extant instructions, the maximum period prescribed for the realization of export proceeds is 12 months from the date of shipment.

-2. Non-Fund Based Credit: Non-fund based facilities are such facilities extended by banks which do not involve outgo of funds from the bank when the customer avails the facilities but may at a later date crystallise into financial liability if the customer fails to honour the commitment made by availing these facilities.
+2. Non-Fund Based Credit: Non-fund based facilities are such facilities extended by banks that do not involve outgo of funds from the bank when the customer avails the facilities but may at a later date crystallize into a financial liability if the customer fails to honor the commitment made by availing these facilities.
 These are also called Off-balance sheet (OBS) items.

 Banks classify their off-balance sheet exposure into three broad categories:

-2. Medium risk (not direct credit substitute): Bid bonds, letter of credit, indemnities and warrantees etc.
+2. Medium risk (not direct credit substitute): Bid bonds, letter of credit, indemnities and warranties, etc.

-(iii) Derivative Products: In additionto the traditional non-fund facilities, banks are now offering the derivative products to their clients to enable them to hedge their currency and interest rate risks.
+(iii) Derivative Products: In addition to the traditional non-fund facilities, banks are now offering derivative products to their clients to enable them to hedge their currency and interest rate risks.

-(iv) Buyer Credit: It is a short term credit available to an importer (buyer) from overseas lenders such as banks and other financial institution for goods they are importing.
+(iv) Buyer Credit: It is a short-term credit available to an importer (buyer) from overseas lenders such as banks and other financial institutions for goods they are importing.
 The overseas banks usually lend the importer (buyer) based on the letter of comfort (a bank guarantee) issued by the importer’s bank.

-As the ROI of such loans are cheaper as compared to bill finance rates, now a days, importer customers prefer to adopt the route of Buyer’s Credit instead of availing bill negotiating facility under Letter of Credit.
+As the ROI of such loans is cheaper as compared to bill finance rates, nowadays, importer customers prefer to adopt the route of Buyer’s Credit instead of availing bill negotiating facility under Letter of Credit.

-(v) Supplier Credit: Under such credit facility an exporter extends credit to a foreign importer to finance his purchase.
-Usually the importer pays a portion of the contact value in cash and issues a Promissory note as evidence of his obligation to pay the balance over a period of time.
+(v) Supplier Credit: Under such a credit facility an exporter extends credit to a foreign importer to finance his purchase.
+Usually, the importer pays a portion of the contract value in cash and issues a Promissory note as evidence of his obligation to pay the balance over some time.
 The exporter thus accepts a deferred payment from the importer and may be able to obtain cash payment by discounting or selling such promissory note created with his bank.